learnwithparam/website/content/blog/error-handling-in-react-hooks/index.md

 series: 'Hooked with react'
 category: ['Series']
 tags: ['React', 'JavaScript']
+description: Learn how to handle errors and loading state in react hooks through our book search app - Part 2
 ---

 In [part 1](/blog/learn-react-hooks-by-building-books-search/), we created the books search react app.
 But we didn't handle any errors or have any loading state before fetching the data from API.